gwetano/mark/README.md

 Wanna help out?
 Here’s what still needs love:

-- 📂 **Image path handling**
-Right now, image paths are global — would be better if they were relative to the project folder.

 - 🔍 **Text search**
 The current search is super basic.
 It needs smarter matching, maybe even fuzzy search or highlights.